ninbura/windows/readme.md

    - download & install [rufus](https://rufus.ie/en/)
    - use rufus to download & mount the windows 11 iso to your flash drive ([tutorial](https://pureinfotech.com/rufus-create-bootable-windows-11-usb/))
    - Before starting the windows setup process, please have your aformentioned windows 11 pro for workstations product key ready.
-   - Despite what the following video says, you **do** want to provide the product key up front so the correct version of windows is installed.
    - If you don't have a product key yet you might be able to manually select windows 11 pro for workstations as the target operating system.
 But I've come accross times where "for workstations" isn't in the operating system list.
    - undergo the windows setup process ([tutorial](https://youtu.be/mTDbHgs9dHk?si=hBSuKpeqPmHCfUP6&t=117) | start video at 1:57)
 4. ### verify that windows is activated